Hip-spine syndrome before and after failed hip replacement and lumbar spinal fusion complication

 Hip-Spine Syndrome is born after doctors notice patients still have pain after hip replacement and spinal fusion

-Research from the Vanderbilt Orthopaedic Institute published in the The Journal of the American Academy of Orthopaedic Surgeons warns doctors about wrong surgeries.
+Research from the Vanderbilt Orthopaedic Institute published in The Journal of the American Academy of Orthopaedic Surgeons (1) warns doctors about wrong surgeries.

-Doctors at the University Hospitals Cleveland Medical Center wrote in the September 2017 edition of Orthopaedics and traumatology, surgery and research:
+Doctors at the University Hospitals Cleveland Medical Center wrote in the September 2017 edition of Orthopaedics and Traumatology, Surgery and Research:(2)

-- Comment: The confusion of hip-spine is significant and can lead to poor surgical choices.
-Not only is hip-spine syndrome a diagnosis for suggesting that the patient’s pain needs to be thought of as possibly coming from the hip, from the spine, and from both, but in addition to, a problem of factors that may include systemic/metabolic factors, such as inflammation from obesity or autoimmune problems and disease.
-Again we are being issued warnings of the possibility of continued pain after a complicated surgery was possibly performed on the wrong area.
+- Comment: In other words, the confusion of the hip spine is significant and can lead to poor surgical choices.
+Not only is hip-spine syndrome a diagnosis for suggesting that the patient’s pain needs to be thought of as possibly coming from the hip, from the spine, and from both, but in addition, a problem of factors that may include systemic/metabolic factors, such as inflammation from obesity or autoimmune problems and disease.
+PLEASE NOTE: Again we are being issued warnings of the possibility of continued pain after a complicated surgery was possibly performed on the wrong area.